estherkang14/estherkang14/README.md

   - CSS
   - Material UI, Semantic UI

-I am currently open to new [junior] positions in the following locations:
+I am open to new [junior] positions in the following locations:
   - Seoul, South Korea
   - the Greater Seattle, WA area
   - the Greater Los Angeles and San Diego, CA areas